dsprasad1403/Time-Tracker/README.md

 ### For mobile you can simply download the combined_html_css_js.html file and start using it by just opening it.

+### You can use mobile version for desktop as well, for easy editing and improvement I created For PC folder and placed .html, .css and .js files

 ---

 ## 📖 Usage